nuxeo/doc.nuxeo.com-content/src/userdoc/document-types.md

 **Regular Folders**

-Regular folders, called "Folders", have the same behavior as workspaces.&nbsp;In a regular folder, documents are sorted on the title by default.
+Regular folders, called "Folders", have the same behavior as workspaces.
+In a regular folder, documents are sorted on the title by default.
 You can change the sort criterion by clicking on the content table columns title.
-You can thus sort them on their state, author, etc.&nbsp;In a folder, you can:
+You can thus sort them on their state, author, etc. In a folder, you can:

-*   [Create documents]({{page page='creating-content'}})&nbsp;and do all the actions available on them (edit, approve, manage relations, etc),
+*   [Create documents]({{page page='creating-content'}}) and do all the actions available on them (edit, approve, manage relations, etc),
 *   [Manage permissions]({{page page='managing-permissions'}}),
 *   [Subscribe to and manage alerts]({{page page='collaborative-features#alerts'}}),
 *   [Manage the folder's trash]({{page page='deleting-content'}}).

-Like in a workspace, you can use&nbsp;drag & drop&nbsp;to create content in a folder.
+Like in a workspace, you can use drag & drop to create content in a folder.

 **Ordered Folders**